codebybrett/savesmalljpeg/README.md

 Main processing workflow:  duplicate, flatten, resize, sharpening, scaling on canvas, convert to profile, convert to 8bit, save reducing quality until filesize achieved.

 The default preset is set to make life easy for my camera club.

+## How to use

+In Photoshop use File/Scripts/Browse and load the script.

+Alternatively copy the script to your Photoshop .../Presets/Scripts folder, then you can access it by File/Scripts/Save Small JPEG...

+To change settings for the current preset click "Define".

+To create a new preset click "Define" for an existing preset and enter a new name for it.